Debbie Reynolds, mother of Carrie Fisher and huge Hollywood star, dies

 - Her daughter, actress Carrie Fisher, died Tuesday after suffering cardiac arrest

+Debbie Reynolds died Wednesday at 84, one day after daughter Carrie Fisher's death.

+It's unclear why Reynolds died -- she had complained of breathing problems, an unnamed sourced told the Los Angeles Times -- but she was reeling emotionally from losing her daughter, who was 60.

-"She spoke to me this morning and said she missed Carrie," Todd Fisher told CNN on Wednesday.
-"She's with Carrie now."
+"She spoke to me this morning and said she missed Carrie," said Reynolds' son Todd Fisher.
+"She's with Carrie now.
+Reynolds' long career in entertainment

-He did not give a cause of death.
-Reynolds had complained of breathing problems, an unidentified source told the Los Angeles Times.
+In late November in an interview on WHYY's "Fresh Air," host Terry Gross spoke with Fisher about her mother.

+Though famous, the two went through the same evolution that many moms and daughters experience -- it can be feisty during the teenage years, and maybe into a daughter's early 20s, but as the child ages, she begins to appreciate the wisdom, power and experience of the woman who, despite obstacles, raised her, lived as an example to her, loved her without condition.

 A Hollywood triple threat